BeatSwitch/lock/README.md

 [Job Details](http://creativeskills.be/jobs/php-development/php-developer-beatswitch-14-10-14.html).
 Logo by [Jerry Low](http://www.jerrylow.com).

-> **Warning:** This package is currently in a pre-alpha stage.
+> **Warning:** This package is currently in alpha stage.
 This means that there is no guaranty that the current structure, contracts, terminology an/or implementations will stay the same until the package hits stable.
 Please do not use this in production until a stable release it out.

 ## Table of Contents